Home » Metabolism » Healthy Exercises » Body Mind Spirit Natural Health Care

 • Disturbances to these biorhythms can be dangerous to your health.

 You may have heard about daily biorhythms on the Internet or elsewhere, but you may not have realized the important role they play in our lives and in our health.
 Recent research has discovered that our body responds to our bio rhythm in many ways and that many of our cells actually seem to work on a timer.
-Understanding this connection can help improve our and metabolism.
+Understanding this connection can help improve our health and metabolism.

 What are Biorhythms?

 First, we need to distinguish between two types of biorhythms.
 On the one hand, you’ll find talks about biorhythms that have no scientific basis.
-The idea, for example, that your moods or your behavior are governed by some type of cycle has not been supported by any research so there’s no point in getting a free biorhythm calculator to determine your unique cycle.
+The idea, for example, that your moods or your are governed by some type of cycle has not been supported by any research so there’s no point in getting a free biorhythm calculator to determine your unique cycle.

 Instead, we’re talking about the type of biorhythms that are found in all animal species.
 In humans, these rhythms are sometimes known as circadian rhythms.
 These rhythms are changes in the body that are based on what has been referred to as a biological clock.
 For example, people tend to get sleepy at a certain point of the day.
 People also have a need to eat at certain points of the day.
 Part of what controls our circadian rhythms is our exposure to light.
 Researchers have discovered that by removing light cues they can disrupt the rhythms of subjects fairly easily.
 And, of course, anyone who has traveled internationally knows that jet lag can have a horrible impact on our circadian rhythms.